iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 the <abbr>cache</abbr> (while keeping a
 [file link](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 to it in the <abbr>workspace</abbr>, so you can continue working the same way as before).
-This is achieved by creating a simple human-readable `.dvc` file that serves as a pointer to the cache.
+This is achieved by creating a tiny, human-readable `.dvc` file that serves as a pointer to the cache.

 Next, we train our first model with `train.py`.
 Because of the small dataset,